hiimvikash/DSA-EndGame/02.  Algorithms/04. Sliding Window - AV/README.md

         hm.put(0,-1);
         for(int i=0;i<n;i++){
             sum+=arr[i];
-            if(!hm.containsKey(sum)) hm.put(sum,i+1); // we may get the sum which is already present in HM so to always get the longest subarray we are not modifying if(hm.containsKey(sum-k)){
+            if(!hm.containsKey(sum)) hm.put(sum,i); // we may get the sum which is already present in HM so to always get the longest subarray we are not modifying if(hm.containsKey(sum-k)){
                 max=Math.max(max,i-hm.get(sum-k));
             }